Get Rates Near You!

 You realize a capital gain when you sell an investment for more than its original purchase price.
 This applies to various assets like stocks, mutual funds, real estate, and collectibles.
 Capital gains can contribute to your investment returns.

 Investment returns are subject to market risks and fluctuate.
-The performance of your investment account depends on factors like economic conditions, industry trends, and specific investment choices.
+Your investment account’s performance depends on factors like economic conditions, industry trends, and specific investment choices.

 Additionally, fees and taxes associated with investment accounts can affect overall returns.